jronallo/iiif-workshop-new/content/introduction/_index.md

 We'll learn about IIIF through live, interactive demonstrations and hands-on exercises.

 {{% notice note %}}
 For some exercises you'll create JSON objects manually.
 You'd never do it this way at scale for a production application, but this hands-on approach can help with looking more closely and better understanding the structure of the IIIF API.
+You'll also get to work with the JSON in the editor of your choice with the same syntax highlighting you'll have when you're debugging your own implementation.
 {{% /notice %}}

 {{% notice tip %}}